Helston residents voiced their opinions on proposed changes to the town's cherished Beating of the Boundaries tradition on Thursday.

 Cllr Boase who has led the tradition for many years revealed that he has been in contact with RNAS Culdrose who is looking into, and hopefully supplying a safer method for people to be lifted during the Beating of the Boundaries.

-Councillors will discuss the proposal of planned changes to Helston’s Beating of the Boundaries at the next full meeting on Thursday, October 17.
+A decision was not taken on Thursday, so that councillors can discuss the proposal of planned changes to Helston’s Beating of the Boundaries in more detail at the next full meeting on Thursday, October 17.